bobdillon/webbing/RETRO-GALLERY-GUIDE.md

 - When people actually decorated their online spaces
 - Before everything became "clean" and "minimal"
 - When websites had personality and quirks
-- Perfect match for retro arcade restoration hobby!
+- Perfect match for Retro + Arcade restoration hobby!

 Your visitors will get hit with pure nostalgia while seeing your impressive technical work.
 It's functional **AND** memorable! 🌟